• Is Another Market Crash Coming? •

 It is highly unlikely there will be a boom or crash in the housing market in California and elsewhere during the rest of 2022.
 Instead, expect some price appreciation – especially in our sizzling coastal markets around San Diego – as low inventory continues to boost home values.
 The sellers’ market that began in earnest in 2020 looks to still have the upper hand.

 Your home is your biggest investment, so make the most of it.
 Buy your new house with the power of cash, move in faster than ever before, and let a local Reali Agent handle the rest.
 Call us at 858.880.0195 or email email@example.com to get started with Reali today.

 Portia's clients all have a similar story.
 She feels like a friend and most likely you met her at the kitchen table or huddled up in the living room.
 Her personable nature and easy going approach attract sellers and buyers alike, in what can be a stressful and emotionally charged experience.
 An experienced REALTOR® with 15 years experience, she is just as excited about real estate today as she was with her first transaction.
 Portia remains ever-committed to helping her clients find their place in the world and helping busy people navigate this crazy real estate market like a pro.

-• August 2022 Update on San Diego Real Estate Trends in Late…
+• January 2023 Update on San Diego Real Estate Trends in Mid-Winter…

-• July 2022 Update on San Diego Real Estate Trends in Mid-Summer…
+• December 2022 Update on San Diego Real Estate Trends in Early…